Gwydir Forest: Tourism

 The land owned by Natural Resources Wales in Snowdonia National Park amounts to just over 12%, and of the four forest areas, the Gwydir Forest is probably the most popular based on visitor numbers.
-In 1937 Gwydir was designated a National Forest Park, and since 1993 the heartland of the forest has been accorded the special status of Forest Park.
+In 1937, Gwydir was designated a National Forest Park, and since 1993 the heartland of the forest has been accorded the special status of Forest Park.
 Promotion as an attraction has been an integral part of this designation.

 The forest is very accessible by wide tracks, old miners' paths, and long-established forest walks, a number of which follow waymarked routes.
 This popularity has further increased in recent years after the construction of the Marin Trail (named after the mountain bike manufacturer), a competition-standard mountain bike route, which is approximately 28 km long with 860 m of climbing in all.

 Whilst the forest has to be accessible to forest workers' vehicles (there are over 100 mi of roads and tracks in the forest), it is not open to private vehicles except on designated Open Days.
 However, there are a number of forest car parks and most of these have picnic sites.
 The forest was used as a special stage in the 2013 Wales Rally GB.

 The former mines

 Today the forest is dotted with the remains of former metal mines: old engine houses, waste tips, reservoirs, and the surface remains of the pits themselves.
-This, however, is nothing compared to the labyrinth of tunnels below the surface, which run to scores of miles in length.
+This, however, is nothing compared to the labyrinth of tunnels below the surface, which run to many miles in length.
 Predominantly lead and zinc were mined, and the heyday of metal mining in the forest was between 1850 and 1919, although mining on a small scale began in the early 17th century.
 Indeed, whilst evidence is difficult to find following centuries of subsequent mining work, it is more than likely that a certain amount of shallow mining was undertaken by the Romans—the Roman road of Sarn Helen passed through the forest.

 The principal mines were those of: